cnguyen-uk/An-Introduction-to-SQL/README.md

 ### Table Alteration

 The `INSERT INTO` command is used add new rows to a table.
-Either of the following statements can be used - the first inserts columns in order, and the second inserts columns by name.
+Either of the following statements can be used - the first inserts columns in order, and the second inserts columns by name:

 ```SQL
 INSERT INTO table_name